Skip to Content

 RV Storage

-When your fifth wheel is not in use, you may need to pay for storage.
+When you’re not using your fifth wheel, you may need to pay for storage.
 Some indoor storage facilities can’t handle trailers that are so tall.
 Many fifth wheels measure over 13 feet high.
 You may have to store your trailer at a specialized RV storage facility.
 Storage fees can add up.
-A storage facility could charge anywhere from $50-$250+ per month to store your 5th wheel depending on the location.
+A storage facility could charge anywhere from $50-$250+ per month depending on the location.

 A pop-up travel trailer